 Association for Behavioral and Cognitive Therapies Annual Convention

 San Francisco, CA

 Cornelius-Reece, Tara; Meltzer, Christine; and Shorey, Ryan, "Motivations for Self-Defensive Violence among College Students in Dating Relationships" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 50.
+50.